grafana/developer-advocacy/projects/Loki Community Calls/2024-01-23-loki-at-scale-on-k8s.md

     * Queriers are stateless, ephemeral components
     * 20% on default nodes and 80% on spot instances.
 Help with costs and reactivity to heavier queries
     * Auto scale of queriers are based on the length of queue and number of workers vs ingest pipeline which is resource based.
+  * (Community Question) Our users sometimes query logs for very long time periods - there might be multiple months, 30 days at a time - for services which produce logs at around a terabyte per day.
+How can we autoscale the queriers so that the queries happen faster and the users don't complain about things being slow?
+Are there any other ways to increase query performance than scaling more aggressively?
+  * (Community Question) Would love to go into depth around tuning of the chunks cache -- this seems to be the biggest bottleneck on the query side for us.

 * Does scaling ingesters impact querying and vice versa?
   * actually querying will impact CPU preasure of the ingesters espically when running recent data queries as we run calculations within the ingesters